tassa-yoniso-manasi-karoto/langkit/README.md

 Fork of Bunkai, which reimplemented the functionality first pioneered by **cb4960** with [subs2srs](https://subs2srs.sourceforge.net/).

 ### Requirements
-This fork require ffmpeg **version 6 or higher**, Mediainfo, a [Replicate](https://replicate.com/home) API token.
+This fork require FFmpeg **v6 or higher, dev build being prefered**, Mediainfo, a [Replicate](https://replicate.com/home) API token.

+The [FFmpeg dev team recommends](https://ffmpeg.org/download.html#releases) end-users to only use the [latest builds from the development branch (master builds)](https://github.com/BtbN/FFmpeg-Builds/releases).

 At the moment tokens should be passed through these env variables: REPLICATE_API_TOKEN, ELEVENLABS_API_TOKEN.

-### TODO
-*in progress:*

-- loop whisper with n retry
-- make dubtitle file from whisper transcription
-- resuming capabilites for whisper
-- (MUST TEST:) incredibly-fast-whisper
-- verbose, padded mode for when iterating mp4 in a folder

-*later:*

-- integrate with viper and yaml config file:
-    - whisper initial_prompt
-    - tokens
-    - gain & limiter parameters for merging

-*might:*

-- with [libvips binding](https://github.com/h2non/bimg) fuzz trim to remove black padding if ratio is different
-- link static ffmpeg for windows
-- use Enhanced voice audiotrack as basis for audio clips
-- more debug info (ffmpeg version, mediainfo, platform...)
-- use lower bitrate opus with DRED & LBRR when standardized [1](https://opus-codec.org/),[2](https://datatracker.ietf.org/doc/draft-ietf-mlcodec-opus-extension/)

-## Extra features of this fork
+# Extra features of this fork

 ### Default encoding to OPUS / AVIF
-Use modern codecs to save storage
+Use modern codecs to save storage.
+The image/audio codecs which langkit uses are state-of-the-art and are currently in active development.

+The static FFmpeg builds guarantee that you have up-to-date codecs. **If you don't use a well-maintained bleeding edge distro or brew, use the dev builds.**

 ### Automatic Speech Recognition / Speech-to-Text support
 [Translations of recorded dubbings and of subtitles differ](https://www.quora.com/Why-do-subtitles-on-a-lot-of-dubbed-shows-not-match-up-with-the-dub-itself).
 Therefore dubs can't be used with the original subs2srs.<br>